Coronavirus (COVID-19): Business safety advice

 COVID-19 has necessitated that many businesses have had to stay closed for a prolonged period.
 The government’s recovery strategy has now set out key dates that many businesses can reopen.

-This may be the first time in many weeks your premises will be open to the public and you will need to change the way that you operate and interact with your customers.
+This may be the first time in many weeks your premises will be open to the public and you will need to change how you operate and interact with your customers.

 The Metropolitan Police Service are maintaining a visible presence across the capital and committed to preventing any crime.
 They are asking for your help to ensure that your buildings are as safe and secure as they can be.